Baker's yeast: History

 Modern baker's yeast is the species Saccharomyces cerevisiae.
 One of its properties is that it is not inhibited by propionates, which are commonly added to baked goods like bread dough to inhibit mold development and bacterial growth.
-Conversely, sorbates do inhibit yeast fermentation activity, so are not added directly to yeast-leavened doughed but may be sprayed onto finished products or even incorporated into packing materials.
+Conversely, sorbates do inhibit yeast fermentation activity, so are not added directly to yeast-leavened dough but may be sprayed onto finished products or even incorporated into packing materials.

 Types of baker's yeast

 Baker's yeast is available in a number of different forms, the main differences being the moisture contents.
 Though each version has certain advantages over the others, the choice of which form to use is largely a question of the requirements of the recipe at hand and the training of the cook preparing it.
 Dry yeast forms are good choices for longer-term storage, often lasting more than a year at room temperatures without significant loss of viability.
 In general, with occasional allowances for liquid content and temperature, the different forms of commercial yeast are considered interchangeable.